MiDataInt/mdi-pipelines-framework/README.md

 ## Prerequisites

 **R** is required to install the MDI manager, which is in turn used to install the MDI pipelines.
-Two specialized programs are futher required to run pipelines: **git** and **conda**.
+Two specialized programs are further required to run pipelines: **git** and **conda**.
 Git is always available on Great Lakes, and R and conda can be loaded with (change versions as needed):